Student ID card

-Under University regulations, failure to collect your student card within four weeks of the start of your course may affect your studies at Cardiff University.
+Under University regulations, failure to collect your student card within four weeks of the start of your course may affect your study and registration at Cardiff University.

 If you change your programme

 Changing your programme may have an impact on the duration of your study.
-If you change your programme, you will need to get a new student ID card from one of the student ID card collection points.
+If you change your programme, you will only need to get a new student ID card if the duration of your study increases or if you change academic school, you will be able to renew this from one of the student ID card collection points.

 Applying for a student ID card by post

-If you're on a course that is designated as distance learning, you'll need to complete the student ID card application form and send it to your School office with a passport photograph.
+If you're on a course designated as distance learning and wish to have a student ID card (although this is not mandatory), you'll need to complete the student ID card application form and send it to your School office with a passport photograph.